How To Reverse A Fatty Liver

 A Fatty Liver Needs Time to Heal

+Part of learning how to reverse a fatty liver is to understand that the liver takes time to heal.
 The liver is one of the only organs in the body that can completely regenerate, but the process is slow – it may take up to three years.

 Often, people misunderstand this principle.
-One patient I had was on my Liver Enhancement Program and he successfully lost weight for two weeks, and then stopped the program.
+One patient I had was on my Liver Enhancement Program, and he successfully lost weight for two weeks and then stopped the program.
 He called and said the program didn’t work.
 I explained to him that he had to do it longer.
 He thought the liver would be healed in two weeks.
 It takes much longer!

 1. Stop the things that are destroying the liver.